 Talking Earth Worm Teaches Importance of Soil

 S.K.
 Worm was born at (BG) Life Formations and arrived at the Erie Basin RC&D office on March 1st, 2010.
 This project consists of a six foot tall museum quality animatronics model of the NRCS mascot S. K. Worm coming out of a detailed soil monolith that shows soil layers, structure, color, rocks, animals, and artifacts.
+The animated worm has been used as an educational tool for K – 6th grade level students in teaching the composition of the earth’s soil.
 S. K. Worm allows for basic audience interactivity.
 The model moves and talks; activated either by a push button interface or from live takeover controlled by an instructor.

 The S.K.
 Worm model is available for rental by educators and other groups.
 A trailer painted with an environmental mural transports the model.